viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 Before proceeding, be sure that you have [connected your Pi to the Viam app](/get-started/installation/#install-viam-server).

-Now it's time to configure your robot's components.
+Now it's time to configure your machine's components.
-First, go to the [Viam app](https://app.viam.com/) on your web browser and navigate to your robot's **Config** tab.
+First, go to the [Viam app](https://app.viam.com/) on your web browser and navigate to your machine's **Config** tab.

 {{< tabs >}}
 {{% tab name="Config Builder" %}}